Get access to everything we publish when you sign up for Outside+.

 Black Diamond Director of Apparel Tim Bantle premiered new apparel line at the Utah Natural History Museum in Salt Lake City, including a fashion show with plenty of substantive commentary explaining each piece.
 The event was preceded by tour of Black Diamond’s headquarters, offices and factory down in town.

-While initial line only includes three product categories, it’s easy to gleam Black Diamond’s theme for its apparel moving forward.
+While initial line only includes three product categories, it’s easy to glean Black Diamond’s theme for its apparel moving forward.

 “We realized early on that our challenge (in designing apparel) wasn’t about competing with the outerwear market, it was about competing with Black Diamond and its 50-year history of equipment,” Bantle said.
 “There needed to be an overdose of quality.
 Design needed to be as clean, functional and reduced as possible.”

 The latter is most evident on Black Diamond’s new insulation pieces such as the Stance Belay Parka (MSRP $299), Hoody (MSRP $229) and Jacket (MSRP $199).
 Instead of the quilted look of so many puffy products today, these pieces have a continuous smooth Pertex face with the two layers of 80-gram PrimaLoft Synergy insulation stitched from the inside.
 The design also reduces cold air from seeping in, much like the construction philosophy of a sleeping bag.
 Another insulation collection, the Access Hybrid Hoody (MSRP $249), Jacket (MSRP $219) and Vest MSRP $169) use a similar construction with lighter 60-gram PrimaLoft One insulation, plus Schoeller softshell stretch panels down the side, for a more active-use product.

 Other prevalent design themes in the apparel line include slimmer athletic fits, longer sleeves and longer torsos — all that speak to the climbing crowd.